EN

 Bupa Global

-Bupa Global plans can offer cover to dependent children under the parents’ policy.
+Bupa Global plans (IHI IHHP plan only) can offer cover to dependent children under the parents’ policy.

 There is no age limit.